CalcKit

 These findings translate the numbers into decision points.

-Emergency savings are below the ideal target for this risk profile.
+Emergency savings are close to the ideal target for this risk profile.

 CalcKit